danbunnell/profile-site/README.md

 # danbunnell.com

-This is a static site generator project that builds my personal profile website.
+This is a static site generator project that builds my personal profile website, using [Hugo](https://gohugo.io/).
+The site is currently deployed to https://danbunnell.com and hosted using [Netlify](https://www.netlify.com/).

 ![Screenshot](./res/screenshot.png)